-ADCO Electrical Corporation employs a large staff of employees on site, at project locations, that often need to access PDF documents from the company’s Microsoft Power BI online business analytics service.
-At remote location, employees are not on the company’s network.
+ADCO Electrical Corporation employs a large staff of employees on-site and at project locations that often need to access PDF documents from the company’s Microsoft Power BI online business analytics service.
+At a remote location, employees are not on the company’s network.
 That makes accessing those documents a potential security risk for ADCO and a tedious, time-consuming process for the employees.

 The company asked ClearScale to help develop an easy-to-implement solution that could make resource access easier for staff at project locations, while ensuring a high level of security.

 "ClearScale provided a highly capable team to take us through the requirements-gathering most effectively.
 As a result, the process was cost and schedule certain.
 The access to documents has provided enhanced productivity and a fair quotient of WOW from our employees and clients."